Mount Rainier: Disappointment Cleaver

 How Difficult is a Mt.
 Rainier Climb?Mt.
 Rainier is a long climb with heavy backpacks.
 It can be very strenuous at times.
 Although it is not a technical peak and only requires travel on moderate snow slopes the weight of your backpack, the length of the days and the high altitude all take a toll on you.
 You will need to be in top physical condition.

 Do I Need Any Prior Experience?You should have previous backpacking experience.
-We included two days of mountaineering skills for participants to learn or refresh on crampons techniques, rope team travel, self arrest and crevasse rescue.
+We include two days of mountaineering skills for participants to learn or refresh on crampons techniques, rope team travel, self arrest and crevasse rescue.
 Participants should be in top physical shape with prior hiking experience.

 What Are the Age Limits for This Climb?We encourage participants to be age 16 or over, although exceptions can be made based on previous experience.
 Participants under the age of 16 will need to submit a climbing resume for review.
 As long as you are in excellent physical condition, are approved by your doctor, and are able to legally sign the liability waiver, you are welcome to join us!